jawj/json-custom-numbers/README.md

 I've spent some time optimising parsing performance.
 This implementation is the one I found to be fastest in most scenarios.
 If you figure out something reliably faster, I'd be glad to hear about it.

-Performance comparisons are dependent on the JavaScript engine the nature of the JSON string to be parsed.
+Performance comparisons are dependent on the JavaScript engine and on the nature of the JSON string to be parsed.

 On Node.js (V8):